Michele Valerie Ronnick

 • Annual READ-IN Selection: The Autobiography of William Sanders Scarborough: An American Journey from Slavery to Scholarship, (Detroit, 2005),” a two day event, sponsored by Jackson State University, Department of English and Modern Foreign Languages, Jackson, Mississippi, February 1-2, 2016

-• "A Look at Black Classicism in the United States" University of California Santa Barbara, January 19, 2017 and Invited Colloquium: “Black Classicism 101: Ways to Broaden the Scope of Our Classes in Classics,” January 20 Department of Classics, Department of Black Studies, James and Sarah Agyropoulos Endownment in Hellenic Studies, University of California- Santa Barbara, January 20, 2017
+• "A Look at Black Classicism in the United States" University of California Santa Barbara, January 19, 2017 and Invited Colloquium: “Black Classicism 101: Ways to Broaden the Scope of Our Classes in Classics,” January 20 Department of Classics, Department of Black Studies, James and Sarah Agyropoulos Endowment in Hellenic Studies, University of California- Santa Barbara, January 20, 2017

 Invited lecturers – local